profanity-im/profanity/CONTRIBUTING.md

 We include a `.codespellrc` configuration file for `codespell` in the root directory.
 Before comitting it might make sense to run `codespell` to see if you made any typos.

+You can run the `make spell` command for this.